atlza/noDeploy-php/readme.md

-# noDeploy
+# noDeploy PHP

 You don't need a deploying app.
-Deploy your laravel app with a bash script.
+Deploy your PHP app with a simple bash script.
+Please see specific version for laravel here: https://github.com/atlza/noDeploy/

 ## Getting Started

-This script was tested to deploy a laravel App in a LAMP environment from a git repository and a tag version.
+This script was tested to deploy a php App in a LAMP environment from a git repository and a tag version.
 It assumes that you have git, npm and composer installed and working.

 ### Prerequisites